charleswcho/okbnb/README.md

 OkBnB is a web application inspired by AirBnb that will be build using Ruby on Rails and React.js.
 By the end of Week 9, this app will, at a minimum, satisfy the following criteria:

-- [ X ] New account creation, login, and guest/demo login
+- [X] New account creation, login, and guest/demo login
 - [ ] Smooth, bug-free navigation
 - [ ] Adequate seed data to demonstrate the site's features
 - [ ] The minimally necessary features for an AirBnb-inspired site: viewing potential tenant profiles and filtering by certain parameters, offer a booking to a tenant, and create new profiles
-- [ X ] Hosting on Heroku
+- [X] Hosting on Heroku
 - [ ] CSS styling that is satisfactorily visually appealing

 ## Product Goals and Priorities